Skywire/magediff/README.md

 `python main.py <path to current installation> <path to previous version>`

-You will then get a list of files in your app/design where the vendor version hsa changed between versions.
+You will then get a list of files in your app/design where the vendor files have changed between versions.

 At this time only Magento core modules are checked.